hmjatt/Quizzical/README.md

 -   [x] Fetch data from `Trivia API`.
 -   [ ] Replace psuedo questions with the fetched questions.
--   [ ] Replace psuedo questions with the fetched questions.
+-   [ ] Replace psuedo answers with the fetched answers.

 ### 12. Make App Responsive 📱